-If an employee wishes to join a fitness center other than The Gym, he/she must sign up and pay for the membership.
-Proof of membership must be provided annually to the Town Manager's office for the fiscal year with an exception for a new hire.
+An employee may sign up through the Town Manager's office to participate in the fitness program.
+He/she must sign up and pay for the gym membership at the gym of his/her choice.
+Proof of membership must be provided annually to the Town Manager's office.
 New hires may begin the program after the successful completion of the probationary/introductory period.
 Each month, the employee is responsible to provide proof to the Town Manager's office that he/she used the facility for a minimum of eight (8) hours per month.
-The employee will then be reimbursed in his/her pay check for each month he/she is eligible in an amount equal to the monthly cost for The Gym Fitness Center.
+The employee will then be reimbursed in his/her pay check for each month he/she is eligible in an amount equal to the monthly cost of the membership up to \$19.99 per month.